 The process through which companies collect and analyze their data plays a vital role in improving their social impact programs in the future.

-Let’s go back to the after-school program example I mentioned in step one.
-If the data collection and analysis indicate that the afterschool program does succeed in promoting good grades in students, the company can choose to carry on with it.
+Let’s return to the after-school program example I mentioned in step one.
+If the data collection and analysis indicate that the after-school program succeeds in promoting good grades in students, the company can choose to continue with it.

 However, suppose the results show that the program only benefits a few students while others still lag behind due to fatigue and exhaustion.
 In that case, the company will need policy reform.